DillonSteyl/SCIE1000/Week 10/README.md

  - gcd // TESTED
  - menu 1 // TESTED
  - menu 2 // TESTED
- - menu 3
+ - menu 3 // TESTED
- - menu challenge
+ - menu challenge // TESTED
 2. Read through each exercise and check to make sure everything is explained clearly and spelling/grammar is alright
 3. tell shelley the good news